"There

 at it.
 I’m not going to be one of your Raiders,” Tiger,

-and their global sweatshops.
+their global sweatshops.
 Remember?
 Your mother was Thai.
-Did you
+Did you ever wonder

 By

-is focusing his efforts on lawn care.
-Was he forced to
+focusing his efforts on lawn care.
+Was he forced to mow the

-mow the lawn as a child?
-Is his octogenarian medication
+lawn as a child?
+Is his octogenarian medication affecting his

 But